-At 31 December
+At 31 De At 31 December

-(in percentages) 2010 2009 2008
+(in percentages) 2011 2010 2009

-Domestic retail banking 1.56 1.55 1.05
+Domestic retail banking 1.54 1.56 1.55

-Wholesale banking and international retail banking 3.25 4.19 3.48
+Wholesale banking and international retail banking 3.46 3.25 4.19

-Leasing 3.93 4.64 1.95
+Leasing 3.10 3.93 4.64

-Real Estate 4.40 1.73 n.a.

-Rabobank Group 2.16 2.28 1.65
+Real Estate 5.53 4.40 1.73 Rabobank Group 2.25 2.16 2.28

-Bad and doubtful debt
+Bad debt costs

 Once a loan has been granted, ongoing credit management takes place as part of which new information, both financial and non-financial, is assessed.
 The bank monitors if the client meets all its obligations and whether it can be expected the client will continue to do so.
 If this is not the case, credit management is intensified, monitoring becomes more frequent and a closer eye is kept on credit terms.
 Guidance is provided by a special unit within Rabobank Group, particularly in case of larger and more complex loans granted to businesses whose continuity is at stake.
-If it is probable that the debtor will be unable to fulfill its contractual obligations, this is a matter of impairment and an allowance is made which is charged to income.
+If it is probable that the debtor will be unable to fulfil its contractual obligations, this is a matter of impairment and an allowance is made which is charged to income.

-The table below sets forth Rabobank Group's bad debt costs for the six months ended 30 June 2011 and for the three years ended 31 December 2010, 2009 and 2008, per business unit as a percentage of private sector lending:
+The table below sets forth Rabobank Group's bad debt costs for the three years ended 31 December 2011, 2010 and 2009, per business unit as a percentage of private sector lending: